 What Does it Mean to Study Curriculum Design?

 With increased accountability required in both traditional and online schools, a career in curriculum design may be an attractive option for students interested in working in education.
-A curriculum design degree program provides the tools necessary to plan and design comprehensive curricula that improves educational methods in the process.
-Curriculum design students learn how to evaluate teacher and student learning processes.
-They also develop techniques to implement enhanced learning methods.
+A curriculum design degree program focuses on the tools necessary to plan and design comprehensive curricula for students, while improving educational methods in the process.

 Types of Curriculum Design Degrees